gx1400/3dprint_cr6_yaxislinearrail/README.md

 This conversion method DOES require you to replace the Y-axis belt, but unlike some other

 Required Supplies:
 - 2x 350mm long MGN rail with MGN12H carriage.
-[I bought this](https://smile.amazon.com/gp/product/B07SPQZ383/) because it was cheap and fast, I would recomment Hiwin.
+[I bought this](https://smile.amazon.com/gp/product/B07SPQZ383/) because it was cheap and fast, I would recommend Hiwin.
 - [GT2 timing belt](https://smile.amazon.com/gp/product/B07ZNNR238/) (this solution requires longer belt. will have to crimp yourself as well).
 - 2x M5x30 mm button head or socket head screws (attach spacer to tensioner)
 - 4x M5x10 mm button head or socket head screws (attach build plate carriage to brackets)